mudmap-io/documentation/docs/integration-troubleshooting.md

 and cannot be overcome by Mudmap.
 If you are upgrading *pfSense* you will need to delete the device from Mudmap and re-install it again.

-:::info Re-install API automation is coming
+:::info Re-install API
-In the future, Mudmap will allow users to re-install the API without needing to delete the device from Mudmap.
-This will be announced once live.
+It is possible to re-install the pfSense API without needing to delete and re-register the device again.
+Checkout the API tab in the dashboard.
 :::

 ### The API has been altered